Thomas Hooker

 Thomas Hooker (July 5, 1586 – July 7, 1647) was a prominent English colonial leader and Congregational minister, who founded the Connecticut Colony after dissenting with Puritan leaders in Massachusetts.
 He was known as an outstanding speaker and an advocate of universal Christian suffrage.

-Called today "the Father of Connecticut", Thomas Hooker was a towering figure in the early development of colonial New England.
-He was one of the great preachers of his time, an erudite writer on Christian subjects, the first minister of Cambridge, Massachusetts, one of the first settlers and founders of both the city of Hartford and the state of Connecticut, and cited by many as the inspiration for the "Fundamental Orders of Connecticut", which some have called the world's first written democratic constitution establishing a representative government.
+Called today "the Father of Connecticut", Hooker was a towering figure in the early development of colonial New England.
+He was one of the great preachers of his time, an erudite writer on Christian subjects, the first minister of Cambridge, Massachusetts, and one of the first settlers and founders of both the city of Hartford and the state of Connecticut.
+He has been cited by many as the inspiration for the "Fundamental Orders of Connecticut", which some have described as the world's first written democratic constitution establishing a representative government.

 Life

+Early life

-Hooker was likely born in Leicestershire at "Marfield" (Marefield or possibly Markfield) or Birstall.
+Thomas Hooker was likely born in Leicestershire at "Marfield" (Marefield or possibly Markfield) or Birstall.
 He went to Dixie Grammar School at Market Bosworth.
-Family genealogist Edward Hooker linked Thomas Hooker to the Hooker family in Devon which produced the theologian and clergyman Richard Hooker.
+Family genealogist Edward Hooker linked Thomas Hooker to the Hooker family in Devon, which produced the theologian and clergyman Richard Hooker.
 Other Hooker genealogists, however, have traced Thomas Hooker to Leicestershire.
-Positive evidence linking Thomas to Leicestershire is lacking since the Marefield parish records from before 1610 perished.
-Any link to the Rev. Richard is likewise lacking since the Rev. Thomas's personal papers were disposed of and his house destroyed after his death.
+Positive evidence linking Thomas to Leicestershire is lacking since the Marefield parish records from before 1610 were lost.
+Any link to the Rev. Richard Hooker is likewise lacking since the Rev. Thomas's personal papers were disposed of and his house destroyed after his death.